Fezalion/FezOverlay/README.md

 3. **Fallback handling**: If the download fails, the server will still start and provide helpful error messages
 4. **Regular updates**: If the dist folder exists, it will check for updates and download if a newer version is available

+**Note**: Auto-download functionality is only available when running the application in development mode (not packaged).
+Packaged executables include all necessary files and should be updated by downloading a new release from GitHub.

 ### Requirements for Auto-Download

 - Internet connection to access GitHub releases